mmbaguette/Mentimeter-Fun/README.md

 # Mentimeter Fun

 **Disclaimer:** I made this project for finding vulnerabilities in the Mentimeter website on my own time, and I do not intend to harm Mentimeter or any of its users.
-I hope that the development team can fix these issues, using these examples.
+I hope that the development team can fix these issues using these examples.

 ## About this project